 There are all kinds of options in this set for less than $300.
 Especially if you don’t mind buying a card that hasn’t been graded.
 In addition to the style of card shown above, there’s also a die-cut refractor with a horizontal layout holding a similar value.

 Leave it to Panini to go WAY, WAY BACK to 2017 to get the drop of the Julio Rodriguez rookie card market.
 While Panini may have had one of the first Rodriguez cards, by no means is it the most costly to apprehend.
 You’ll find plenty of great cards for less than $100 here.

 Short (1 year or less)

-We like the idea of a short term investment as Julio has had no problem with the lower minors so far.
+We like the idea of a short-term investment as Julio has had no problem with the lower minors so far.
 We’d expect that to continue into 2021 and there should be a chance for decent profits if he continues to hit.
-However, we’re a bit worried about the small sample size and the high propsect rank.
+However, we’re a bit worried about the small sample size and the high prospect rank.
 If he doesn’t live up to lofty expectations, the fall good be steep.
 And quick.
 Watch closely and don’t hesitate to sell if it looks like there’s trouble brewing.
 7/10

 Medium (1 to 3 years)

-A healthy and production in 2021 would certainly go a LONG way to ease our concerns about the lack of experience (19 years old and less than 600 MILB at-bats).
+A healthy and productive in 2021 would certainly go a LONG way to ease our concerns about the lack of experience (19 years old and less than 600 MILB at-bats).
 We’re focused on the short term only for now.
 At least until we see Julio turn in a solid 2021.
 3/10

 Long (3 years plus)